MA FINANCIAL ASSISTANCE

 The Department of Political Science has two types of financial assistance available to support graduate study.
 This includes graduate assistantships and graduate scholarships/fellowships.
-The application deadline for all department financial assistance is March 1.
+The application deadline for graduate assistantships and graduate scholarships/fellowships is March 1.

-Types of Assistantships: The Department of Political Science provides financial aid for assistance with faculty teaching, or research, or both.
+The Department of Political Science provides financial aid for assistance in the form of a graduate assistantship on a competitive basis in exchange for assistance to faculty with their teaching, research, or administrative responsibilities.
 Specific assignments to teaching or research depend on the needs and abilities of the graduate assistant, and the needs of the department.
 Assistantships must be applied for on a yearly basis.

 - Academic performance, promise, and intellectual ability.

 - Past performance as a departmental assistant, if applicable.

 - Financial need.

 Graduate assistants must enroll in a minimum of six credit hours per semester and make reasonable degree progress as reflected by at least a 3.5 GPA.
 During the period of appointment, assistants may not hold another paid full time position of any kind.
 The department reserves the right to withdraw support at any time if academic performance falls below the 3.5 GPA, or if the job performance is not satisfactory.